 Dr. Williams had been using speech-to-text medical dictation software for over four years when he switched to Conveyor.
-Whether it’s Mobius or Dragon or something else, he has some advice for physicians considering switching from typing to dictation for the first time.
+Whether it’s Mobius or Dragon or something else, he offered this advice to physicians considering a switch from typing to dictation for the first time:

 Dr. Williams emphasized that doctors tend to take a habit-based approach to documentation.

 “It’s easier to not change because of resistance, but it’s worth the effort to flip that switch and integrate dictation because it’s something you’ll use forever,” he said.
 “I bet there isn’t one doctor who has used a dictation system like Dragon or Mobius and then stopped using it and returned to typing text as the modality for communicating.
 There’s a reason no one returns to typing from dictation, and that’s because speaking is natural – it’s human.”

 “As a cancer physician, I need to communicate complexity and complex decision-making,” Dr. Williams continued.
 “We’re talking about life and death decisions with my patients.
 My notes need to be highly personalized to the patient I’m seeing.”